LazaUK/AIFoundry-AgentsV2-HostedWorkflow/README.md

-# Microsoft Agent Framework: Hosting Agentic Workflows in Azure AI Foundry
+# Multi-Agent Orchestration: Hosted Workflows in Azure AI Foundry
 This repo provides a practical implementation of _Hosted Workflows_ using the **Azure AI SDK** for Python.
 It utilises the **Microsoft Agent Framework** declarative schema to define multi-agent orchestration (workflow).

 Unlike local workflows, hosted workflows are deployed directly to Azure AI Foundry, allowing them to be managed, versioned and executed within the Azure ecosystem.

 > [!WARNING]
 > To successfully run these notebooks, you must have an **Azure AI Foundry** project and **AI model deployment**.
 Please ensure you have the following environment variables set up in your system: